Lotteria Italia is an annual game which gives away millions of euros in prize money. The final draw always takes place on 6th January.

 Lotteria Italia Prizes

 The number of prizes to be given away in each draw is only decided on the day, when the revenue from ticket sales has been pooled together to create a prize fund.
-However, the jackpot is always guaranteed to be €5 million and the top five prizes have been the same in each draw since 2016.
-These top prizes are shown below.
+However, the jackpot is always guaranteed to be €5 million.
+The top prizes for the 2020 draw are shown below:

 |First Prize||€5 million|